freeCodeCamp/chinese/chinese/articles/alternative-career-paths.md

 I've been thinking about this a lot lately.
 After almost a decade leading product and engineering teams, I realized I was ready for a new challenge, so this summer, I started [freelance technical writing][3].
 I didn't know it when I got my first client, but I quickly realized that _technical writing is one of many valid career paths for former software engineers_.

-## What Else Can Software Developers Do?
+## What Else Can Software Developers Do

 This realization got me thinking: "What other jobs can software engineers do besides write software?"